Urban Plan

 Becoming an UrbanPlan Volunteer

-The first step to becoming an UrbanPlan Volunteer is to fill out and submit an UrbanPlan Volunteer Interest Application and take the New Volunteer Training (on-demand or potentially a one-day in person training session).
+The first step to becoming an UrbanPlan Volunteer is to fill out and submit an UrbanPlan Volunteer Interest Application and take the New Volunteer Training (on-demand (approx. 1.5 – 2 hours to complete) or potentially a one-day in person training session).
+Already a volunteer?
+Make sure your location and volunteering preferences are up to date using this form.